Podcasts

 Biography

-Jason Bordoff is the Founding Director of the Center on Global Energy Policy at Columbia University SIPA, where he is a Professor of Professional Practice, and a Co-Founding Dean of the Columbia Climate School.
-He is also a Senior Advisor at Macro Advisory Partners, a global strategic advising firm.
-He previously served as Special Assistant to President Barack Obama and Senior Director for Energy and Climate Change on the Staff of the National Security Council, and, prior to that, held senior policy positions on the White House’s National Economic Council and Council on Environmental Quality.
+He previously served as Special Assistant to President Barack Obama and Senior Director for Energy and Climate Change on the Staff of the National Security Council.
+Prior to that appointment, he held senior policy positions on the White House’s National Economic Council and Council on Environmental Quality.
 Earlier in his career, he was a scholar at the Brookings Institution, served in the Treasury Department during the Clinton Administration, and was a consultant with McKinsey & Company.

-For all media inquires please contact Andrew Gumbiner at [email protected].
+For all media inquiries please email [email protected].

 Show More